No template, no inherited codebase. The artist makes the work in Dubai. I design, code, and ship everything else from Mumbai. Live at leohydra.com.

 Engineering scale

-The full breakdown: ~12 Postgres tables (orders, order_items, payments, bank_transfer_payments, crypto_payments, products, leads, newsletter, order_email_events, payment_micro_reserved, order_scan_throttle, rate_limit_buckets). ~30 forward-only migrations applied via Supabase SQL editor, with verified live-DB drift checks against nightly pg_dump backups.
-Three documented security audit rounds harden rate limiting, brute-force lockout, CSRF Origin checks, PII redaction, and three isolated HMAC secrets + CSP and security headers in next.config.js.
+The full breakdown: 12 Postgres tables (orders, order_items, payments, bank_transfer_payments, crypto_payments, products, leads, newsletter_subscribers, order_email_events, payment_micro_reserved, order_scan_throttle, rate_limit_buckets).
+30 forward-only migrations applied via Supabase SQL editor, with verified live-DB drift checks against nightly pg_dump backups.
+Three rounds of self-led adversarial code review hardened rate limiting, brute-force lockout, CSRF Origin checks, PII redaction, three isolated HMAC secrets, and CSP + security headers in next.config.js.

 The actual database schema, interactive.
 Drag tables around, pinch or scroll to zoom, click the minimap to jump, hit "Reset layout" to restore.
 The seven FK relationships between orders, order_items, payments, crypto_payments, bank_transfer_payments, order_email_events, order_scan_throttle, and products are drawn as animated edges.
 The four standalone tables (leads, newsletter_subscribers, rate_limit_buckets, payment_micro_reserved) sit independently.
 They belong to inquiry, marketing, infrastructure, and crypto discriminator subsystems respectively.
 None of them need referential ties to the order graph.